- Geoffrey Gimse, PhD

 - PhD in Professional and Technical Communication from the University of Wisconsin - Milwaukee.

-- Player of Games, Builder of Worlds, Hiker of Trails, and Taker of Pictures.
+- Storyteller by heart and by practice, Player of Games, Builder of Worlds, Hiker of Trails, and Taker of Pictures.

 - Developing Technology and Data Solutions for the Social Good

 - Data Analytics Development, Project Management, and Documentation Development

 - Social Impacts of Digital Architecture and Leveraging Tech for Social Impact